AntoineGlacet/AntoineGlacet.github.io/_drafts/2022-02-10-WSL2-is-all-you-need.md

 tags:
   - linux
   - tutorial
+excerpt: "Ultimate coding and geeking environment on windows"
+# classes: wide
+toc: true
+toc_sticky: true
 ---
 ![image-center](/assets/images/shinsekai-night.jpg){: .align-center}

-# Set up the perfect Raspberry Pi Ubuntu server
+# Set up the ultimate coding and geeking environment ... in Windows!

 Foreword: Explain in a few words why WSL2 is the perfect tool to start exploring IT and open source.
 {: .notice}